KarloParagas/SpaceInvadersClone/README.md

-# SpaceInvadersClone
+# Space Invaders
-A simple Space Invaders clone to learn game programming.
+A simple Space Invaders clone to get more familiar with game programming.